-The winger had developed a burgeoning reputation as a goalscoring wide forward during his time at PSV Eindhoven, moving to Old Trafford in a £25m deal and being handed the club’s hallowed number seven shirt.
+The winger had developed a burgeoning reputation as a goalscoring wide forward during his time at PSV Eindhoven, before moving to Old Trafford in a £25m deal where he was handed the club’s hallowed number seven shirt.

-Depay’s time in English football would see him fail to live up to expectations, however, scoring just two league goals in 18 months before being deemed surplus to requirements by Jose Mourinho and being sold to Lyon.
+Depay’s time in English football saw him fail to live up to expectations, however, scoring just two league goals in 18 months before being deemed surplus to requirements by Jose Mourinho and sold to Lyon.

 Tahith Chong (2016-present)

 Tahith Chong excelled for the club’s academy sides after arriving from Feyenoord, but has failed to make the step up to senior level, making just five league appearances.

 The winger has endured mixed fortunes across loan spells with Werder Bremen, Club Brugge and Birmingham City, with the 22-year-old scoring just once in 18 Championship appearances last season.

 Once backed for a bright future in the Premier League, he is reportedly close to agreeing a return to Feyenoord this summer.

 Donny van de Beek arrived with a growing reputation from Ajax in 2020, having excelled during the Dutch side’s run to the Champions League semi-finals in 2018/19.